jchen-parasoft/run-soatest-action-example/README.md

 #### Publish Test Results
 Prerequisites
-- Require a Python3 environment to be setup on the action runner.
+- A Python3 environment needs to be set up on the action runner if Docker is not provided.
 See [Running as a non-Docker action](https://github.com/marketplace/actions/publish-test-results#running-as-a-non-docker-action) for details.

 Example
 ```yaml